 Any deprivation of liberty the person experiences must be the least restrictive possible within available resources and must be proportionate to the likelihood and severity of the harm that might result from the deprivation not being in place.
 Independent advocates and representatives can be appointed to ensure everyone receives support during the assessment process.

-How is a Deprivation authorised?
+How is a Deprivation of Liberty Safeguards authorised?

 The home or hospital in which the person may be being deprived of their liberty is known as the ‘Managing Authority’.

-When a Managing Authority believes they are looking after a person who lacks capacity to consent, in a way that may be depriving them of their liberty, then they must apply to the ‘Supervisory Body’ to authorise this.
+When a Managing Authority believes they are looking after a person who lacks capacity to consent, in a way that may be depriving them of their liberty, they must apply to the ‘Supervisory Body’ to authorise this.
 In care homes the Supervisory Body is usually the Local Authority in which that person is ‘ordinarily resident’.
 In hospitals the Supervisory Body will be the Local Health Board in which the hospital is located.

 When the Supervisory Body receives an application for a Deprivation of Liberty Safeguards authorisation it will appoint a ‘Best Interest Assessor’ (BIA).
 The BIA organises and carries out the assessments necessary to ensure that if the person is being deprived of their liberty this is being done in their best interests, is proportionate to the likelihood and severity of risks they face and is the least restrictive way within available resources to meet their needs.